Struct gstreamer_check::harness::RefMut [−][src]

 ) where

-F: Fn(&Pad, &mut PadProbeInfo<'_>) -> PadProbeReturn + Send + Sync + 'static,
+F: Fn(&Pad, &mut PadProbeInfo<'_>) -> PadProbeReturn + Send + Sync + 'static, [src]A convenience function to allows you to call gst_pad_add_probe on a

-that are residing inside the Harness
+gst::Pad of a gst::Element that are residing inside the Harness,

 by using normal gst_pad_add_probe syntax